Scalr/terraform-provider-scalr/docs/data-sources/iam_user.md

 # Data Source `scalr_iam_user`

-Test: Retrieves the details of a Scalr user.
+Retrieves the details of a Scalr user.

 ## Example Usage